TheLightDeveloper/NVIDIA-DCH-Win10-v1607-1709/README.md

 7. Disable Test Mode: `bcdedit /set {CURRENT} testsigning off`

 ## Support
-Tested on NVIDIA Geforce GTX 970 running on Windows 10 Enterprise LTSB 2016.
+* Tested on NVIDIA Geforce GTX 970 running on Windows 10 Enterprise LTSB 2016.
+* Does NOT work on Windows 10 version 1703 and 1709 (Creators Update and Fall Creators Update) as it refuses to install for unknown reasons
 I cannot guarantee that newer Geforce GPUs may work with this patch as I don't have the appropriate hardware to test it on.

 ## Credit
 * Jevil7452 for providing the guide on [how to patch a driver to run on older versions of Windows on WinClassic](https://winclassic.net/thread/1797/patch-driver-older-versions-windows)